ulsdevteam/islandora_digital_workflow/README.md

 ***NOTE:**  even though permissions exist for **all islandora models**, the "Supported Models" settings within the Islandora Digital Workflow limit the total set of object models that could ever appearing within the various parts of the interface before consideration of the user permissions.*

 # Configuration
-### Actions
-This section needs to be written.
-### Workflow Sequences
-This section needs to be written.
+### Configuring "Workflow Sequences" and "Workflow Actions"
+For information on configuring custom Workflow Actions or defining Workflow Sequences, please refer to the ["Workflow Sequences and Workflow Actions" documentation](docs/WorkflowSequences.md).

 # Usage
 ## Batch tracking, stats, and Stages explained